 Just like in a husband-wife relationship, domestic workers are often bound to work “in sickness and in health” while serving their employers.
 Perhaps not a lot are aware that domestic workers are entitled to sickness allowance.
-Employers must pay for medical consultation, maintenance in hospital and emergency dental treatment.
+Employers must pay for medical consultation, maintenance in hospitals, and emergency dental treatment.

 A domestic worker is entitled to two paid sick leave days every month for the first year of employment, and after that, four paid sick leave days every month.
 Paid sick leave days can be accumulated.
-If helper is sick and he or she presents an appropriate sick leave certificate, he/she should be allowed to take sick leaves.
+If the helper is sick and he or she presents an appropriate sick leave certificate, he/she should be allowed to take sick leaves.